EddieAbbondanzio/marqus/README.md

 # Install

-As of right now Seismic Notes only supports linux.
+As of right now Marqus only supports linux.
 We offer both `.deb`, and `rpm` files of all our releases.